Virginia Criminal Witness Lawyer

 Any time an investigation is going on, whether it is focused on a friend, associate or a number of people including you, or even if you believe it does not include you, you should know that talking to the police and giving testimony in court can potentially incriminate you.

 Just because you are cooperating with the police in investigating someone else or because you provide testimony in court does not necessarily mean you have immunity against being charged in connection with that situation, unless you have a specific agreement to that effect.
 In fact, by cooperating with police you may be making statements to them or giving testimony that incriminates you.
 These statements cannot be taken back and will in fact be used against you later in a separate prosecution for separate charges against you.
-For this reason, consulting with a criminal witness lawyer in Virginia is in your best interest even if you don’t think you are being investigated.
+For this reason, consulting with a criminal witness lawyer in NoVa is in your best interest even if you don’t think you are being investigated.

 Law Enforcement Tactics With Criminal Witnesses